Next Gen ATP Finals Prize Money 2022

 The Next Generation ATP Finals is an annual tennis tournament for the eight best 21-and-under players of the season.
 It’s currently known as the Intesa Sanpaolo Next Gen ATP Finals due to sponsorship reasons.

-For 2021 the tournament will take place over five days at the Allianz Cloud stadium in Milan which has a capacity of 5,420 and usually hosts basketball and volleyball games.
+For 2022 the tournament will take place over five days at the Allianz Cloud stadium in Milan, which has a capacity of 5,420 and usually hosts basketball and volleyball games.

 Just like the ATP Tour Finals in Torino, the format for the competition consists of two round-robin groups, followed by the semi-finals and final.
 The event is played on a singles-only court.

-While the ATP does not distribute points for the ATP Rankings for the participants, that's not the case with prize money which is in plentiful supply.
+While the ATP does not distribute ranking points, prize money is in plentiful supply.

-Of course, it somewhat pales in comparison to the prize money offered at the Nitto ATP Finals but should a player go through the tournament undefeated, they'll take home $402,400 which is slightly above the average salary for someone under the age of 21.
+Of course, it somewhat pales in comparison to the prize money offered at the Nitto ATP Finals but should a player go through the tournament undefeated; they’ll take home $432,750, which is slightly above the average salary for someone under the age of 21.

-You can see a full breakdown of the prize money for the 2021 Next Gen ATP Finals below.
+Below is a full breakdown of the prize money for the 2022 Next Gen ATP Finals.
 A percentage change from 2019 is also included.

 |2021||Prize Money $ USD||Prize Money £ GBP||Prize Money € Euro||% Change vs 2019|